DORM makes building multi-tenant applications on Cloudflare ridiculously easy by letting you:

 -

-Unique id collisions: when you use auto-increment and unique IDs (or columns in general), you may run into the issue that the value is unique in the main DB, but not in the mirror.
-This is currently not handled and your mirror query will silently fail!
+Auto increment drift: when you use auto-increment and unique IDs (or columns in general), you may run into the issue that the value will be different in the aggregate DB.
+This causes things to drift apart!
 To prevent this issue I recommend not using auto increment or random in the query, and generate unique IDs beforehand when doing a query, so the data remains the same.

 -

 Size: You have max 10GB.
-When executing a query, you can choose to use
+When you chose to use an aggregate DB of some sort, ensure to keep this in mind.

 - Direct SQL anywhere: No need to write DO handler code - query from your worker